-Students interested in pursuing a degree in Engineering should follow the curriculum of the Physics major.
-Options include either transferring to an engineering school after the junior year and working towards two Bachelor's Degrees or following a Physics degree at McMurry University with graduate work in Engineering.
+Students interested in pursuing a degree in Engineering should follow the curriculum of the Physics major with an engineering focus or Chemistry major (if interested in Chemical Engineering).
+Options include either participating in the dual degree program with University of North Dakota (UND) and working towards two Bachelor's Degrees or completing a degree at McMurry University followed by graduate work in Engineering.
 The particular area of Engineering in which the student is interested may influence their choice of electives.
 The Department of Physics offers a BS in physics with concentrations in Electrical Engineering and in Civil/Mechanical Engineering.
 Interested students should refer to the Degree Program under the Department of Physics for details.
 You may also contact one of the Physics professors.